Rescue-Heroes/LimbRescueWeb/README.md

 Carlo Contreras, MD, FASC

 ## Project Mission
-Develop a user friendly web application that allows patients/doctors to create an account, upload data, and identify a diagnois.
-The web application will facilitate a home based monitoring protocol for patients to monitor and track their lymphedema recordings.
+Develop a user-friendly web application that allows patients/doctors to create an account, upload data, and identify a diagnosis.
+The web application will facilitate a home-based monitoring protocol for patients to monitor and track their lymphedema recordings.
 ## Application Components

 ### Database
-The database is managed by Django itself and within the file directory it is located in the settings.py file.
-Be sure to familiarize yourself with this SQL Database and understand that the users and adminds are independent of each other.
+The database is managed by Django itself and within the file directory, it is located in the settings.py file.
+Be sure to familiarize yourself with this SQL Database and understand that the users and admins are independent of each other.

 ### Graph